ExtensityAI/symbolicai/README.md

 ## ❌ Error Handling

 A key idea of the SymbolicAI API is to be able to generate code.
-This in turns means that errors may occur, which we need to handle in a contextual manner.
+This in turn means that errors may occur, which we need to handle in a contextual manner.
 As a future vision, we even want our API to self extend and therefore need to be able to resolve issues automatically.
 To do so, we propose the `Try` expression, which has a fallback statement built in and retries an execution with dedicated error analysis and correction.
 This expression analyses the input and the error, and conditions itself to resolve the error by manipulating the original code.
 If the fallback expression succeeds, the result is returned.
 Otherwise, this process is repeated for the number of `retries` specified.
-If the maximum number of retries is reached and the problem not resolved, the error is raised again.
+If the maximum number of retries is reached and the problem was not resolved, the error is raised again.

 Let us assume, we have some executable code that was previously generated.
 However, by the nature of generative processes syntax errors may occur.
 Furthermore, we have the `Execute` expression, which takes in a symbol and tries to execute it.
 Naturally, this will fail.
 In the following example we illustrate how the `Try` expression resolves this syntactic error.